 We are available to examine your Klimt painting or drawing anywhere in the world.

 You will generally receive your certificates of authenticity and authentication report within two weeks.
 Some complicated cases with difficult to research Klimt paintings or drawings take longer.

 Our clients include Klimt collectors, investors, tax authorities, insurance adjusters, appraisers, valuers, auctioneers, Federal agencies and many law firms.

-Do you Gustav Klimt authentication from $175.
-Gustav Klimt appraisal from $25.
+We Perform Gustav Klimt art authentication.
+Gustav Klimt appraisal.
 Gustav Klimt certificates of authenticity (COA).
-Gustav Klimt analysis, research, scientific tests, full authentications.
+Gustav Klimt analysis, research, scientific tests, full art authentications.
 We will help you sell your Gustav Klimt or we will sell it for you.

 Gustave Klimt was an Austrian painter and illustrator born on July 14, 1862.
 He founded the school of painting known as the Vienna Sezzession.
 His works were highly intellectual, dealing with psychological issues while still being intensely erotic.